What we know about Robert Aaron Long, the suspect in Atlanta spa shootings - KION546

 Not much information has surfaced about the 21-year-old from Woodstock, about a half-hour drive north of Atlanta.

-He is presently detained without bond in Cherokee County, where he faces four counts of murder and a charge of aggravated assault, according to the county sheriff’s office.
-More charges are possible.
+He is being held without bond in Cherokee County, where he faces four counts of murder and a charge of aggravated assault, according to the county sheriff’s office.
+He also has been charged with more four counts of murder, Atlanta Police Department said.

 Tuesday’s shootings took place at two spas in Atlanta and another in Acworth, about 10 miles west of Woodstock — which left eight people, at least four of them Asian women, dead.

-The four killed in the shooting near Woodstock were Delaina Ashley Yaun, 33, of Acworth; Paul Andre Michels, 54, of Atlanta; Xiaojie Yan, 49, of Kennesaw; and Daoyou Feng, 44.
+The four killed in the shooting near Woodstock were Delaina Ashley Yaun, 33, of Acworth; Paul Andre Michels, 54, of Atlanta; Xiaojie Tan, 49, of Kennesaw; and Daoyou Feng, 44.

 The injured survivor was Elcias R. Hernandez-Ortiz, 30, of Acworth, authorities said.

-Authorities located Long about 150 miles south of Atlanta, in Crisp County.
-State police took him into custody after using a special pursuit maneuver to spin his car out of control.
+Authorities located Long about 150 miles south of Atlanta in Crisp County.
+State troopers took him into custody after using a special pursuit maneuver to spin his car out of control.

 The suspect “did take responsibility for the shootings,” Capt.
 Jay Baker of the Cherokee County Sheriff’s Office said.

-Sheriff Frank Reynolds in Cherokee County, where the Acworth shootings took place, told reporters Long “made indicators that he has some issues — potentially, sexual addiction — and may have frequented some of these places in the past.”
+Sheriff Frank Reynolds of Cherokee County, where the Acworth shootings took place, told reporters Long “made indicators that he has some issues — potentially sexual addiction — and may have frequented some of these places in the past.”

 Tyler Bayless said he shared a housing unit with Long at Maverick Recovery, a rehab facility in Roswell, Georgia, between August 2019 and January or February 2020.
 He said that most residents were suffering from drug or alcohol addiction, but Long was being treated for sex addiction.

-Note: Correction: An earlier version of this story misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.